-Qualification should be looked at in conjunction with Income, Occupation and Field of qualification for a clearer picture of the knowledge and skill level of RDA Yorke and Mid North Region's local resident workers.
+Qualification should be looked at in conjunction with Income , Occupations and Field of qualification for a clearer picture of the knowledge and skill level of Port Pirie Regional Council area's local resident workers.

 When comparing the Qualifications of local resident worker with local workers, Qualifications statistics indicates whether an economy draws on the skills offered by its own residents or on a different set of skills imported from elsewhere in the region.

 Australian Bureau of Statistics (ABS) – Census 2011 and 2016 – by usual residence

 |Qualification level||Number||%||South Australia||Number||%||South Australia||2011 - 2016|